Module curlew.geology

 name : str

-A name for the created stratigraphic series (and SF that represents it).
+A name for the created stratigraphic series (and GeoField that represents it).

 C : CSet | curlew.fields.analytical.AF | curlew.fields.NF

-Either a pre-constructed neural field, explicit field or a set of constraints to use to construct a new SF representing this stratigraphic series.
+Either a pre-constructed neural field, explicit field or a set of constraints to use to construct a new GeoField representing this stratigraphic series.

-Scalar value representing the basement contact of this stratigraphic series.
+Scalar value or isosurface name representing the basement contact of this stratigraphic series.
 This is important for unconformities, as only values greater than base are considered part of this event.
 Default is -infinity.
+If a string is provided, an isosurface with the corresponding name must be added to the returned GeoField.

 Keywords